-Where the academic misconduct involves more than one student, the students should be invited to attend separate hearings and panel decisions should not be made until all parties have been interviewed.

-- 3.3.3 In advance of the meeting, the Module Leader (or a nominee), in conjunction with any relevant staff involved, where appropriate, shall first prepare a written report, outlining the facts and nature of the case, the evidence for the alleged offence and whether any prior offence(s) are recorded on the student's transcript and the Academic Misconduct Register which is maintained by the Standards and Enhancement Office. - 3.3.4 A copy of the report, a copy of these regulations, a letter or email explaining the possible consequences of the academic misconduct being proven and any other papers considered relevant shall be emailed to the student along with the invitation to attend the meeting and/or provide a documentary response, as appropriate.
-These should normally be sent at least five working days before the Programme Hearing. - 3.3.5 All papers should also be emailed to the Programme Leaders(s) responsible for the programme. - 3.3.6 The student has the right to be supported at the meeting by one friend.
+- 3.3.3 Where the academic misconduct involves more than one student, the students should be invited to attend separate hearings and panel decisions should not be made until all parties have been interviewed. - 3.3.4 In advance of the meeting, the marking tutor for the assessment in question, or the person responsible for reporting the academic misconduct if different, should in conjunction with the Module Leader, complete an Academic Misconduct Report, outlining the facts and nature of the case, the evidence for the alleged offence and whether any prior offence(s) have been recorded. - 3.3.5 A copy of the report, a copy of these regulations, a letter or email explaining the possible consequences of the academic misconduct being proven and any other papers considered relevant should be emailed to the student along with the invitation to attend the meeting and/or provide a documentary response, as appropriate.
+These should normally be sent at least five working days before the Programme Hearing. - 3.3.6 All papers should also be emailed to the Programme Leaders(s) responsible for the programme. - 3.3.7 The student has the right to be supported at the meeting by one friend.
 The friend may be a fellow student or a member of staff from the Students' Union, or, if the student has a disability, a support worker, but may not otherwise be external to the University.
-It should be noted that the friend is there to support the student, not to answer questions or put forward a case in their stead. - 3.3.7 If the student does not attend the interview, or chooses not to attend but to submit documentary evidence, the meeting will go ahead in the student's absence and the hearing will consider the case based on any documentary evidence submitted by the tutor and the student in response to the charge of academic misconduct. - 3.3.8 The outcome of the meeting involving the Module Leader and Programme Leader, with or without the attendance of the student, will be that the minor case of the use of unfair means is either proven (including where admitted by the student) or not proven. - 3.3.9 In cases where the academic misconduct is proven a penalty will be applied by the Programme Hearing from those available for Minor Offences as detailed in Annex C. The applied penalty will be reported to the relevant Assessment Board and recorded on the Academic Misconduct Register. - 3.3.10 In cases where academic misconduct is not proven, no penalty shall be applied and the student's details shall not be entered onto the Academic Misconduct Register.
+It should be noted that the friend is there to support the student, not to answer questions or put forward a case in their stead. - 3.3.8 If the student does not attend the interview, or chooses not to attend but to submit documentary evidence, the meeting will go ahead in the student's absence and the hearing will consider the case based on any documentary evidence submitted by the tutor and the student in response to the charge of academic misconduct. - 3.3.9 The outcome of the meeting, with or without the attendance of the student, will be that the minor case of the use of unfair means is either proven (including where admitted by the student) or not proven.

+- 3.3.10 In cases where the academic misconduct is proven a penalty will be applied from those available for Minor Offences as detailed in Annex C. In deciding the severity of the penalty for the minor offence, the Panel should normally take the following mitigating factors in taken into account: - the number and seriousness of previous offences (if any) - whether the student has admitted the offence at the earliest opportunity - whether the student has expressed remorse